5 Best Vitamin Supplements to Help You Sleep

 2. Vitamin D

-While Vitamin D might come from sunlight, it is surprisingly important in helping us get our nighttime zzz’s.
-The vitamin has been linked3 to the maintenance of good sleep, which is why it's so important to supplement for it during the winter months.
-Vitamin D deficiency can inhibit the duration of your sleep as well as increase your risk of sleep disturbances.
+Vitamin D is known as the sunshine vitamin, but it's alo been linked3 with helping us get our nighttime zzz’s.
+Research shows that vitamin D deficiency may shorten the duration of your sleep and increase your risk of sleep disturbances.
 Some studies have associated certain sleep disorders4, like obstructive sleep apnea and insomnia, with Vitamin D deficiency.

 Melatonin is perhaps best known as the hormone that helps regulate the body’s circadian rhythms.
 When night falls, melatonin is released to cue your body to settle down for sleep.
 Circadian rhythms are triggered by light, so if you don't get out in the sunlight enough during the day, and yo're looking at bright screen light at night, your body may not release melatonin as it should.
 Studies suggest5 that melatonin supplements can aid your body in getting a more restful night of sleep.